 However, you are not alone.
 Eastern State Penitentiary inmates and officers have reported mysterious happenings at the site that have resulted in many paranormal research projects.
 In fact, this is considered one of the most haunted places in Philadelphia.

 For more blood-chilling experiences, visit the prison during the Fall, to take part in the Halloween Nights at Eastern State Penitentiary, a special tour designed for brave hearts.
 The tour will allow you to visit 5 different haunted houses, live performances, and special narrations for Halloween Nights.
 This replaces the long-running Terror Behind the Walls – the most famous haunted house in America.

 The tours of the prison have a gripping effect on the visitors.
 As you listen to the stories of escapes attempted by prisons and their harrowing experiences, you will be shocked.
 We were.

 Here are some tips if you plan to visit Eastern State Penitentiary:

 Ticket prices vary by time of admission and also whether the tickets are purchased in advance.
-Daytime admission ranges from $16-20 for adults and $13-15 for children and seniors.
-Night admission for Halloween nights range from $34-79 per person, depending on day of the week and time.
-Tickets can be purchased on their website.
+Daytime admission (10am-5pm, last admission at 4pm) ranges is $21 adults, $19 for seniors (age 62+), and $17 for students and children.
+Night admission for Halloween nights range from $39-59 in advance ($45-79 at the door), depending on day of the week and time.
+Tickets can be purchased on the Eastern State Penitentiary website.

-We recommend La Calaca Feliz for Mexican food and A Mano for handmade pasta, both located along Fairmount Avenue.
+There isn’t a restaurant on-site at Eastern State.
+So, we recommend eating in the adjacent neighborhood.
+La Calaca Feliz for Mexican food and A Mano for handmade pasta, both located along Fairmount Avenue, are good options.